 OECD Home › Employment › By Date

-The OECD area employment rate – defined as the share of people of working-age who are employed – was 65.1% in the first quarter of 2013, unchanged from the previous quarter, and 0.2 percentage point higher than one year ago.
+The OECD area employment rate was 65.1% in the second quarter of 2013, 0.1 percentage point higher than in the previous quarter.
 This was still 1.4 percentage points below the level recorded in the second quarter of 2008, the quarter preceding the start of the global financial crisis.

 There is no simple remedy for fixing the post-crisis global economy.
 But three key ingredients for sustainable long-term growth are jobs, equality and trust, said OECD Secretary-General in Washington.

 The OECD unemployment rate stood at 7.9% in August 2013, unchanged from the previous month.
 Across the OECD area, 47.8 million persons were unemployed in August 2013.